Updated: Mar 20, 2021

-But when you go get a loan from the bank or a friend or family member, you’re rescuing yourself to fill your life with material blessings, depriving ourselves of important lessons that are supposed to help us grow.
+But when you go get a loan from the bank or a friend or family member, you’re rescuing yourself to fill your life with material blessings, depriving yourself of important lessons that are supposed to help you grow.
 The only reason you should get a loan is because you’ve figured out the formula to turn $1 into $3 and you need the $1 to do it.

 God is walking beside you when you experience the blessings of entrepreneurial suffering.
 He just took me out of a crazy season of suffering and I’m still standing with my business to tell the story!